MartinJK/Mafia-Definitive-Edition-ScriptHook/README.md

-# MPlus - Mafia Definitive Edition ScriptHookis going to replace this Scripthook
+# MPlus - Mafia Definitive Edition ScriptHook is going to replace this Scripthook
 For more information visit

 Announcement: